PaolaChaux/ETL/README.md

 #### 5. Install the required tools and modules in the environment.
 #### 6.Set the created environment as kernel.
 ### 3. Run the app and enjoy it.

+## Important Note:
+if you want to do it with wsl2, you only have to download it, open ubuntu, create a folder where you are going to have your files

+Inside your folder you must have the same structure and functions as in this repository.

+To run it in wsl you must follow these steps:
+1. Enter your folder and create a virtual environment in it.
+2. Install all the tools that are in Requeriments.txt
+3. You will be prompted to create a user with a password.
+4. Then, enter as root or user with privilege in ubuntu with "sudo -i", it will ask you for the password, you will go to where you saved the folder, already there:
+5. Activate your virtual environment: "source environment_name/bin/activate".
+6. Click on the command "export AIRFLOW_HOME=$$(pwd)
+7. give the command "airflow scheduler", let it run for only 5 seconds and stop it, with contrl c you can do it.
+8. Go to the folder where you have the container, and give the command "docker compose up -d".
+9. In the work folder after the scheduler, send this command "airflow standalone".

+With this it should run with wsl, you should see the page running with all the tasks.

+## Conclusions

+El desarrollo de este proyecto ETL nos permitió aplicar de manera práctica los conocimientos teóricos adquiridos durante el curso.
+La implementación de técnicas de extracción, transformación y carga de datos en un entorno real nos brindó una comprensión más profunda y tangible de estos conceptos, facilitando nuestro aprendizaje.

+A lo largo del proyecto, mejoramos nuestras habilidades en lenguajes de programación como Python y en el uso de bibliotecas y herramientas relevantes, como Pandas, SQLAlchemy, Great Expectations y Airflow.
+Estas habilidades son esenciales para nuestra futura carrera profesional en el campo de la ingeniería de datos y la inteligencia artificial.

+La planificación y ejecución del proyecto ETL nos proporcionó una valiosa experiencia en la gestión de proyectos.
+Aprendimos a coordinar diferentes etapas del flujo de trabajo, desde la extracción y transformación de datos hasta su validación y carga, asegurando que cada paso se completará de manera eficiente y sin errores.

 ## 8. Considerations
 To establish the connection to the database in postgres, it´s necessary to have a file named "db_config.json" that contain your database credentials in json format for more security and for ease, this file should include: "localhost" of the server address, "user", you username, "password", the password of you postgres and "database" for the specific database that you want to access.